Research Aids: Using our Library and Archival Collections

 - Cambridge City Directories, 1848-1874 and scattered later years. - Alphabetical listing of Cambridge residents; entries include name (for a couple, wife’s name included in later years; other individuals in family listed separately after approx. age 18); profession/job; place/address of business/work; home address.
 After c.1905, reverse directories (listings by address) are provided.
 Also include business listings and advertisements.
 Select volumes of the Cambridge Directories can be viewed online via ancestry.com.

-- Cambridge Historical Commission photo collections - The Commission collects and copies photographs for its collections.
-The collection currently includes and estimated 26,000 images, including extant Cambridge buildings.
-Also collections of street scenes, subway construction, industrial complexes, and right of way valuations.
+- Cambridge Historical Commission photo collections: The Commission collects and copies photographs for its collections.
+The collection currently includes an estimated 60,000 images, including extant Cambridge buildings.
+Also collections of street scenes, subway construction, industrial complexes, right of way valuations, some businesses and organizations, city departments, and people.
 N.B.
 The majority of photos are arranged by address, not subject.

 Collection Highlight: Boston Elevated Railway (BERy) photo collection.
 The Commission holds approximately 1,000 glass negatives taken by the Boston Elevated Railway between 1899 and 1912.
 While these primarily document the construction of the Cambridge Subway in 1909-1912, others depict the residences of the company's president, Gen. William A. Bancroft, on Putnam Avenue and Ware Street (1900); conversion of the New England Glass Company's factory on the Miller's River in East Cambridge into a power station (1902); and construction of the East Cambridge viaduct in 1907-1912.
 Related holdings include about 200 cyanotypes made from negatives not in the CHC collection and about 3,000 film negatives, some not yet catalogued, depicting subway and surface operations in Cambridge taken by the BERy, the Metropolitan Transit Authority, and the Massachusetts Bay Transportation Authority from 1935-1970.